We

 T-Score of -2.0 in the neck.
 This is a

-definite diagnosis of Osteopenia of the Hip.
+definite diagnosis of low bone density of the Hip.

 The Right Hip results are shown next.